 WealthSuite is a wrap fee separately managed account program sponsored by the Registrant, where the Registrant acts as the portfolio manager.
-WealthSuite portfolio offerings leverage the advice and expertise that FIWA, BlackRock and WisdomTree provide to the Registrant in the form of model portfolios.
+WealthSuite portfolio offerings leverage the advice and expertise that Fidelity, BlackRock, Invesco, WisdomTree, Brinker and First Trust provide to the Registrant in the form of model portfolios.
 The Registrant's Investment Committee reviews and assesses the model portfolios before implementation as well as on a periodic basis.

 As part of WealthSuite, Brinker serves as a sub-adviser to clients that have elected the Brinker strategy.
 Brinker manages specified client accounts in light of a client's particular objectives, tax considerations, and other information provided to Brinker.
 Clients are able to select from a range of investment mandates, such as traditional market asset classes, factor strategies, thematic portfolios, and SRI/ESG offerings, and personalize their portfolios to meet specific needs such as holding restrictions. industry/country limitations, and situation-appropriate tax needs.
 This creates a conflict of interest because Registrant is incentivized to promote Brinker in return for payments when Brinker is the exclusive provider to WealthSuite client accounts for tax managed strategies.
 Registrant also participates in a revenue share agreement with Brinker pursuant to which Brinker pays a percentage of the investment advisory fees earned by Brinker on any of Registrant's clients' assets invested in the Brinker strategies.
-This creates a conflict of interest because Registrant advisory fees earned by Brinker on any of Registrant receives additional compensation from client accounts utilizing the Brinker strategies.
+This creates a conflict of interest because Registrant receives additional compensation from client accounts utilizing the Brinker strategies.

 For additional information on WealthSuite's and Registrant's advisory business, please see Item 4 above.